p2p-today/p2p-project/README.md

            Message header   - [broadcast, whisper, handshake, peers, request, response] Message contents

      ID construction is defined in section 6.
+In all other places where packet constructions are given, the header is not included.

 3.  **Node Construction**